-- Add in the Dijon, vinegar or lemon juice, salt, pepper, and garlic powder.
+- Add in the Dijon, vinegar or lemon juice, salt, pepper, and garlic powder or clove.

 - Process until combined.

-- While the processor is going, drizzle in the olive oil, and mix until combined.
+- While the processor is going, drizzle in the olive oil.

-- Add in six tablespoons of water and mix until combined.
+- Add in six tablespoons of water and process until combined.

 - Taste and add in extra water if desired (I like it at six tablespoons).